thanthese/count-word-frequencies/README.md

 ## The Problem

-Count how many times each words appears in a text file.
-Read from a file, write to anther file.
-Command-line app.
+Create a command-line app to count how many times each words appears in a text file.
+Specifics:

+- Read from sampleFile.txt, write to output.txt.
+- Pretty-print the results.
+- Lower-case all words.
+- Sort results by frequency.

 ## The Challenge